fmbenhassine/jql/README.md

 * What is the longest class name?
 * Is there any class that has more than 20 methods?

-This kind of static analysis gives you precious insights in order to improve your code base.
+This kind of static analysis gives you precious insights in order to improve the quality of your code base.
 JCQL tools can be easily integrated in your build process to continuously check if your coding rules are respected.

 # How does it work